 - July 1 for Fall Semester

 - April 1 for Summer Session

 - November 1 for Spring Semester

 Orientation

-This program includes placement testing and affords the student an opportunity to meet with an advisor.
+This program includes placement testing, and affords the student an opportunity to meet with an advisor and is a part of the registration process for the fall semester.

 All first-time freshmen must participate in the orientation program.